crusaderky/python_project_template/README.md

 github.
 It includes:

 - Automated tests with py.test
-- Enforced static code linting and validation with flake8, black and mypy
+- Enforced static code linting and validation with flake8, black, isort, and mypy
 - Sphinx documentation framework
 - Integration with readthedocs, Travis, and AppVeyor
 - CI tests against multiple versions of Python (Anaconda distribution)
-- Semi-automated versioning system
+- Automated versioning with setuptools-scm
 - Step-by-step guide to release to pypi and conda-forge

 Full documentation at http://python_project_template.readthedocs.io/

 Usage
 -----